tidumarco/countries-data-visualization-system/README.md

-# Frontend project - read carefully.
+# Countries Data Visualization System- read carefully.
 ## Installation

 You should use either `npm` or `yarn` but not both.
 It's recommended to use `yarn`